CS6320Team/nlp-project/README.md

-# MAGNUS: AI-Powered Chess Assistant
+# MAGNUS: AI-Powered Chess Coach

 Masterful Analysis and Guidance for Navigating and Understanding Strategies: An AI-powered chess assistant that combines Stockfish, NLP, and LangChain to provide interactive gameplay, game analysis, and insightful commentary.